NordicTrack T Series 5 Treadmill Review

 Is the NordicTrack T Series 5 worth it?

-NordicTrack T Series 5 vs 6.5S: which is better?
+NordicTrack T Series 5 vs 6.5S: which should I buy?

 Does the NordicTrack T Series 5 fold?

 Yes.
-The T5 uses NordicTrack’s SpaceSaver folding design with EasyLift Assist.
-A hydraulic ram helps lift the deck into a vertical position, roughly halving the floor space.
-The folding mechanism is the same one used across the entire T Series and Commercial range.
+It uses NordicTrack’s SpaceSaver folding design with EasyLift Assist: a hydraulic ram helps lift the deck into a vertical position and holds it there, roughly halving the floor space.
+The mechanism is the same one used across the whole T Series and Commercial range.

 Does the T Series 5 have a touchscreen?

-No. The T5 has a 5-inch LCD console with a device shelf.
-For iFIT, you use your own phone or tablet.
+No. It has a 5-inch LCD console and a device shelf; for iFIT you use your own phone or tablet over Bluetooth, and the treadmill adjusts speed and incline automatically.
 The cheapest NordicTrack with a built-in touchscreen is the T Series 8 at £1,164.

-Can I run on the NordicTrack T Series 5?
+Can I run on the T Series 5?

-You can jog on the T5 at up to 10 mph, but the small deck (130 × 46 cm) and 113 kg weight limit make it better suited to walking and light jogging than serious running.
-If you run regularly at pace, the T Series 8 at £1,164 with its 12.5 mph top speed, larger deck, and 3.0 CHP motor is a better starting point.
+You can jog at up to 10 mph, but the 130 x 46 cm deck and 113 kg limit make it better suited to walking and light jogging than serious running.
+Regular runners at pace should start at the T Series 8, with its 12.5 mph top speed, larger deck and 3.0 CHP motor.

 Can I finance the NordicTrack T Series 5?